On the existence of optimizers for nonlinear time-frequency concentration problems: the Wigner distribution: Controlling cross terms

-To summarize these remarks, Theorem~\ref{thm-avgbd} shows that two asymptotically separated packets (roughly speaking: $\sim$ cross-Wigner envelope mass $\times$ averaged visibility of oscillating carrier) generally interfere via Wigner distribution to contribute to the $L^p$ norm over a given phase space region by an amount that can be determined, and which cannot exceed the optimal value $L$.
+To summarize these remarks, Theorem~\ref{thm-avgbd} shows that two asymptotically separated packets generally interfere via Wigner distribution to contribute to the $L^p$ norm over a given phase space region by an amount that can be determined (roughly speaking: $\sim$ cross-Wigner envelope mass $\times$ averaged visibility of oscillating carrier), and which cannot exceed the optimal value $L$.

 \begin{proof}[Proof of Theorem~\ref{thm-avgbd}] With the notation introduced in the previous discussion, the change of variable \(z'=z-\cn\) yields where we set $\Omega_n=\Omega-\cn$.
 Therefore, after setting $F(z)=\abs{W(f,g)(z)}^p$ and $H(\theta)=\abs{\cos(\theta)}^p$, our claim reads